nnleaf/CentOS_ThinClient/README.md

 ## Instructions

+You will need two USB flash drives, one flashed with CentOS ISO and the other with the files in the KICKSTART folder

 1. Make sure boot is set to HDD in BIOS
 2. Boot from CentOS ISO USB
 3. Press 'esc' and start kickstart script